david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 20th August 2020 ##
+Some minor refactoring.
+The emitted assembly is not correct.
+I need to compare the working branch pre register allocation assembly with this one to see the differences.
+This may reveal what the problem is.
+~~ TODO: Remove old emitter class and associated tests ~~ ~~ TODO: BINOP operation checks and move call and exp call implementation ~~

 ## 19th August 2020 ##
 Added assembly emsssion to the JRurg reducer class.
 TODO: Remove old emitter class and associated tests